getwarped/warpdrive-django-auto/README.md

 ## Deployment to an OpenShift Cluster

-To deploy to an OpenShift cluster using the default Python S2I builder, you can use either the OpenShift web console, or the ``oc`` command line tool.
+To deploy to an OpenShift cluster using the default Python S2I builder provided by OpenShift, you can use either the OpenShift web console, or the ``oc`` command line tool.

 To install using the web console, select ``Add to project``, then enter ``python`` into the ``Filter by keyword`` search box.
 You can then select which version of Python you would like to use for the deployment.
 Enter the name ``django-auto`` for the application, enter the ``Git Repository URL`` of: